Key Myanmar Drug Trafficker Arrested In Delhi

-A major Myanmar-based drug trafficker, responsible for supplying methamphetamine and heroin, has been arrested in Delhi by the Narcotics Control Bureau, disrupting a significant international drug trafficking network.
+A major Myanmar-based drug trafficker, responsible for supplying methamphetamine and heroin across the India-Myanmar border, has been arrested in Delhi by the Narcotics Control Bureau (NCB), marking a significant victory in the fight against transnational drug trafficking.

 Key Points